ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 :color: info
 :icon: info

-Due to the `Round-robin scheduling`
+Due to the `Round-robin scheduling`, a CPU core will only execute one thread at a time